 Thanks for calling by!
 Your visit to this page and your interest in seeking information about the Harry Deelman office of Search Associates are appreciated.
 Like all Search offices, we work with all good international schools, worldwide; candidates registered with this office live all over the world, too - we are not in any way limited to Asia, let alone to Thailand.
 Please also have a look at this office's "Meet My Team" page.

 Note that this office has a preference for email communication.
 Please feel free to contact us on firstname.lastname@example.org

 To give you a little background on Harry, he joined the Search team in 1993 after working initially as a teacher in Argentina and in England, and then as Headmaster of British-system and international schools in each of Buenos Aires, Rome, Dubai and Bangkok (founding Head of NIST).
 Harry, and several previous generations, grew up in South Africa but Harry's parents (and the immediate family!) moved to England in 1955 to get away from the depressingly nasty apartheid system.
 Harry's B.A. and M.A. from Cambridge University are in Maths and Economics, and his Diploma of Education is from Oxford University (then Director: Alec Peterson, who was co-author during those mid-1960's years of the original — and continuing almost intact — IB Diploma programme).

-During his career in schools, Harry was an active member of many International Schools organisations, elected by fellow-Heads to serve on the committees of ESSARP (the very active River Plate schools' organisation), COBISEC (British schools in Europe) and ECIS, where for a period in the 1980's he was Vice-Chairman of the Board of Directors.
+During his career in schools, Harry was an active member of many International Schools organisations, elected by fellow-Heads to serve on the committees of ESSARP (the very active River Plate schools' organisation, Argentina/Uruguay), COBISEC (British schools in Europe) and ECIS, where for some years in the 1980's he was Vice-Chairman of the Board of Directors.
 Membership of BSME (British Schools in the Middle East) and EARCOS (East Asia) came with later work, and for thirteen years he was an overseas member of Britain's HMC (Headmasters & Headmistresses Conference).
 Harry has participated in a very large number of IB regional and worldwide conferences.
 He has for decades promoted diversity in schools and especially in the context of each school's teaching staff.